OmarAglan/Baa/docs/BOOTSTRAP_CONTRACT.md

 ---

-## 6. Bootstrap Admission
+## 6. Future Bootstrap Admission

-A compiler slice is eligible for Phase 5 migration only when it preserves this contract and passes the relevant parity checks:
+The active release path keeps the C compiler as the reference implementation.
+A compiler slice may enter a future C→Baa staged migration only when it preserves this contract and passes the relevant parity checks:

+- The standard C-reference build remains available and green.
 - The existing quick/full QA suite remains green.
 - `--verify`, `--verify-ir`, and `--verify-ssa` remain clean for IR-affecting paths.
 - Multi-file include resolution and symbol visibility behavior from `v0.5.2` remain unchanged.
 - Diagnostics remain Arabic-first and deterministic enough for negative-test anchors.

-`docs/BAA0_SPEC.md`, `scripts/qa_bootstrap_gate.py`, and `tests/bootstrap/` are later Phase 4.5 artifacts and will build on this contract.
+- The slice can be disabled or rolled back without blocking mainline compiler development.

+`docs/BAA0_SPEC.md`, `scripts/qa_bootstrap_gate.py`, and `tests/bootstrap/` may define future admission checks, but they do not make self-hosting an active requirement for v0.5.8–v0.9.0.

 ---